alleystoughton/battleship/battleship-plas2014/cml-referee/README.txt

 It puts a heap image for battleship in the bin directory.

-Edit the script bin/battleship so that the variable sml is set to the full pathname of the sml executable (by default, /usr/local/bin/sml), and the variable dist is set to the full pathname of the cml-referee directory.
+Copy the BASH script bin/battleship-bash to bin/battleship, and edit bin/battleship so that the variable sml is set to the full pathname of the sml executable (by default, /usr/local/bin/sml), and the variable dist is set to the full pathname of the cml-referee directory.

 The program can be run as follows.

 First, start the server running (optionally replace 2345 by a different port):

-bin/battleship server 2345
+./bin/battleship server 2345

 Then, each of the two players can start (replace localhost by the hostname of the server, if needed) battleship:

-bin/battleship client localhost 2345
+./bin/battleship client localhost 2345

 Usage should be self-explanatory.